Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ## Include a list approach

-Note: these options are deprecated from version 6 and later.
+Note: These options are deprecated from version 6 and later.

 ### Including assemblies: